 - Blood loss measurement.
 To see how much blood you’ve lost, your provider may weigh or count the number of pads and sponges used to soak up the blood.

 - Pelvic exam.
 Your provider checks your vagina, uterus and cervix.

 - Physical exam.
 Your provider checks your pulse and blood pressure.

 - Ultrasound.
 Your provider can use ultrasound to check for problems with the placenta or uterus.
-Ultrasound is a test that uses sound waves and a computer screen to show a picture of your baby inside the womb.
+Ultrasound is a test that uses sound waves and a computer screen to make a picture of your baby inside the womb or your pelvic organs.

 Treatment depends on what’s causing your bleeding.
 It may include:

 - Getting fluids, medicine (like Pitocin) or having a blood transfusion (having new blood put into your body).
 You get these treatments through a needle into your vein (also called intravenous or IV), or you may get some directly in the uterus.

 - Having surgery, like a hysterectomy or a laparotomy.
 A hysterectomy is when your provider removes your uterus.
 You usually only need a hysterectomy if other treatments don’t work.
 A laparotomy is when your provider opens your belly to check for the source of bleeding and stops the bleeding.

 - Massaging the uterus by hand.
 Your provider can massage the uterus to help it contract, lessen bleeding and help the body pass blood clots.
 Your provider may also give you medications like oxytocin to make the uterus contract and lessen bleeding.

 - Getting oxygen by wearing an oxygen mask